Brewers vs. Athletics Player Props Betting Odds

 Anderson Stats

-- Brian Anderson has 49 hits with eight doubles, a triple, eight home runs and 28 walks.
+- Brian Anderson has put up 50 hits with eight doubles, a triple, eight home runs and 29 walks.
 He has driven in 32 runs.

 Anderson Recent Games